avocadowebservices/Avo-Mail-It-Form/README.md

 ## Description
 **AvoMailForm** is a simple and elegant contact form plugin for WordPress.
-This plugin helps website owners collect user inquiries by displaying a customizable contact form with email functionality.
+This plugin helps website owners collect user inquiries by displaying a customizable contact form with SMTP email functionality.

 ## Features
 - Displays a contact form on any page using a shortcode.
 - Allows users to submit their inquiries via email.
-- Customizable fields for name, email, subject, and message.
+- Fields for name, email and message.
 - Lightweight and easy to use.

 ## Installation